This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Logan Pass is the highest point reachable by a vehicle on the Going-to-the-Sun Road.
 It sits at an elevation of 6,646 feet.

-Just a heads up, this is one of the busiest spots on the Going-to-the-Sun Road and it gets very crowded, and you might find a parking spot a bit challenging.
+Just a heads up, this is one of the busiest spots on the Going-to-the-Sun Road and it gets very crowded, and you might have to wait for a parking spot.

 All in all, the views are awesome here.
 So, take a few minutes and enjoy the picturesque views of Reynolds Mountain and Clements Mountain in the distance, along with meadows of wildflowers.
 Also, the views of the Bearhat Mountian right behind the Logan Pass Visitor Center are stunning!